Things To Do

 1018 Campground Rd, Columbia, TN 38401

 Downtown Columbia's most intimate music venue occupies a renovated space that manages to feel both polished and lived-in, the way a good room always does.
-The Mulehouse books a range of acts — Americana, folk, rock, singer-songwriter — and its low stage and close-set tables mean you are never more than thirty feet from whoever is playing.
+The Mulehouse books a range of acts, from Americana and folk to rock and singer-songwriter, and its low stage and close-set tables mean you are never more than thirty feet from whoever is playing.
 Catch a show on a Friday night and you will understand why the local music scene is one of the county's best-kept secrets.

 117 W 7th St, Columbia, TN 38401

 Chickasaw Trace has earned a regional reputation among mountain bikers for its winding single-track trails through hardwood forest, but hikers and trail runners have quietly claimed it for themselves as well.
-The terrain rolls through the kind of Tennessee woods that still feel genuinely wild — cedar glades, limestone outcrops, creek crossings — without requiring more than a short drive from the Columbia square.
+The terrain rolls through the kind of Tennessee woods that still feel genuinely wild, with cedar glades, limestone outcrops, and creek crossings, without requiring more than a short drive from the Columbia square.
 It is free, it is beautiful, and on a weekday morning it is nearly yours alone.

 1352 Hatcher Ln, Columbia, TN 38401